-Ventilation grilles are present on an unknown void which runs through all floors of the building between the disused incinerator cupboard and dry riser.
-There are no markings to indicate whether these grilles are suitably fire and smoke resistant.
+There are ventilation grilles on an unknown shaft which runs through all floors of the building between the disused incinerator cupboard and dry riser.
+There is no manufacturer markings to confirm whether these grilles are suitably fire and smoke resistant.